MangledMouse/KingmakerCustomSpellsMod/README.md

 This spell adds the following spells from PnP:

-Suggestion
+Suggestion,
-Suggestion, Mass
+Suggestion, Mass,
-Glue Seal
+Glue Seal,
+Heighten Awareness,
+Acute Senses

 You will need the mods Unity Mod Manager and the Call of the Wild version 1.82e or later.